Baelcorvus/I2C_Busdevice/README.md

 ```
 will send "ell" to the device.

-Also included is a function that writes to a devices, waits a designated time and then reads the decice all in one go.
+Also included is a function that writes to a device, waits a designated time and then reads the device all in one go.
-This is useful if the deevice requires a command to tell it which data to send.
+This is useful if the device requires a command to tell it which data to send.
 To use this use `device.write_then_readinto(outbuf, inbuf, delay)`
-This writes the output buffer to the device waits for delay(s) and then reads the input.
+This writes the output buffer to the device waits for delay (s) and then reads the input.

 ```micropython
 cmd = "temp"